alight1/template-webpack-with-s3-hosting/README.md

 # Webpack template with S3 auto-publish

+A simple AWS S3-hosted webpack website template with plans to convert it to a webpack plugin distributed via npm.

 ## To do

 - [ ] Create a webpack plugin hosted as a private npm package (lightmotive-s3-hosted-website-webpack) to eliminate copy/paste from this "template repository"